freeCodeCamp/freeCodeCamp/guide/english/html/html5-semantic-elements/index.md

 title: HTML5 Semantic Elements
 ---
 ## HTML5 Semantic Elements
-Semantic HTML elements clearly describe it's meaning in a human and machine readable way.
+Semantic HTML elements clearly describe its meaning in a human- and machine-readable way.
 Elements such as `<header>`, `<footer>` and `<article>` are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.

 ### A Quick History
 HTML was originally created as a markup language to describe documents on the early internet.
-As the internet grew and was adopted by more people, it's needs changed.
-Where the internet was originally inteded for sharing scientific documents, now people wanted to share other things as well.
-Very quickly, people started wanting to make the web look nicer.
-Because the web was not initially built to be designed, programmers used different hacks to get things laid out in different ways.
-Rather than using the ```<table></table>``` to describe information using a table, programmers would use them to position other elements on a page.
-As the use of visually designed layouts progressed, programmers started to use a generic "non-semantic" tag like `<div>`.
-They would often give these elements a `class` or `id` attribute to describe their purpose.
+As the internet grew and was adopted by more people, its needs changed.
+Where the internet was originally intended to be used for the purpose of sharing scientific documents, now users wanted to share other things as well.
+Within a short time, users began to feel a need to improve the aesthetic quality of the web.
+Because the web was not initially designed to be graphically organized, programmers developed various hacks to lay out the elements in varying layouts.
+For example, rather than using the ```<table></table>``` to describe information using a table, programmers would use ```<table>``` to position other elements on the page.
+As the use of visually designed layouts progressed, programmers began to use generic "non-semantic" tags such as `<div>`.
+They would often give these elements a `class` or `id` attribute to describe the purpose of that tag.
 For example, instead of `<header>` this was often written as `<div class="header">`.
 As HTML5 is still relatively new, this use of non-semantic elements is still very common on websites today.

 #### List of new semantic elements
 The semantic elements added in HTML5 are: